Ashraf-Zafrani/ShowPick/README.md

   - Toggling between login and create account views.

 - **Random films and series**:
   - 10 random films and series appear in the home page.

+- **Logout Button **

 - **Detail Page**:
   - Info about the films or series
   - Trailer
   - Button to add the films or series to the favorites
   - Comment field
   - Rating

 - **favorites Page**:
   - Display all your favorites films or series

 ## Technologies Used